Emergency Response & Preparedness

 Overview

-International Medical Corps’ staff is on the frontlines of the world’s most urgent crises.
-Our teams are at work inside Syria, where a seemingly endless civil war grinds through its seventh year while millions of Syrians have sought refuge in neighboring countries and beyond.
-Our teams also deliver medical relief and other support in African nations struggling with hunger and famine.
-All too often, decades of war make these places dangerous for residents to live and for us to operate.
+International Medical Corps staff is on the front lines of the world’s most urgent crises.
+Our teams are at work in and around Syria, where a seemingly endless civil war has displaced millions of Syrians, who have sought refuge in neighboring countries and beyond.
+Our teams are delivering medical relief and other support in African nations struggling with hunger, famine and disease—including several deadly outbreaks of Ebola.
+All too often, decades of war make these places dangerous for residents to live—and for International Medical Corps to operate.

 READ MORE